Reinforcement Learning for Testing Interdependent Requirements in Autonomous Vehicles: An Empirical Study: Experiment Design

-Additionally, to ensure the realism of the generated objects in the scenario, we apply specific realistic constraints.
-As previously mentioned, NPC vehicles and pedestrians are placed at a safe distance from the AV.
-Besides, newly generated objects are also positioned at a safe distance from other NPC vehicles or pedestrians already present in the scenario.
-All objects are confined within the boundaries of the map on which the AV is traveling and are generated on appropriate roads (e.g., lanes) specified by the simulator, preventing unrealistic placements (e.g., on top of a tree).
-Moreover, the driving direction of newly generated NPC vehicles is aligned with the designated road direction, and once initialized, these NPC vehicles are controlled by the simulator's default autopilot algorithm.
-It ensures realistic vehicle generation and driving behavior.
-For pedestrians, which are configured to always face the AV, we prevent invalid test scenarios where they might intentionally collide with the AV or other vehicles.
-Based on pilot study results, a perceived safe walking distance is set.
-If pedestrians come within this distance of other objects, they will stop immediately to prevent any intentional collisions.
-In addition, the speeds of NPC vehicles and pedestrians are strictly regulated.
-NPC vehicles are capped at the maximum speed limit corresponding to the road they are on, which can be obtained from the simulator, while pedestrian speeds are set to either the average walking or running speed.
+Moreover, to ensure the realism of the generated NPC vehicles in the scenario, we apply specific realistic constraints.
+As previously mentioned, NPC vehicles are placed at a safe distance from the AV.
+Besides, newly generated NPC vehicles are also positioned at a safe distance from other NPC vehicles already present in the scenario.
+All NPC vehicles are confined within the boundaries of the map on which the AV is traveling and are generated on appropriate roads (e.g., lanes) specified by the simulator, preventing unrealistic placements (e.g., on top of a tree).
+Moreover, the driving direction of generated NPC vehicles is aligned with the designated road direction, and once initialized, these NPC vehicles are controlled by the simulator's default autopilot algorithm.
+Therefore, apart from the initialization phase, where the positions of NPC vehicles are configured, the subsequent position changes are jointly controlled by the default autopilot algorithm and the predefined or subsequently selected driving behaviors, ensuring the realism of NPC vehicle movements.
+For configured behaviors such as lane changes, corresponding commands are sent to the NPC vehicle, while the actual control, e.g., lane-changing control, is executed by its default algorithm.
+Acceleration, deceleration, and emergency braking behaviors are implemented by adjusting the throttle and brake inputs of the NPC vehicle, ensuring that these transitions occur in a smooth and continuous manner consistent with real-world dynamics.
+In addition, to prevent the NPC vehicle from exceeding the speed limit, a speed control mechanism is introduced: when the vehicle’s speed surpasses the limit, the throttle and brake are adjusted to reduce the speed and keep it within a safe range.
+These constraints ensure the realistic generation and dynamic control of NPC vehicles.